 Depends on cause

 In iodine-deficient areas, the following eliminate iodine deficiency:

 Intramuscular administration of iodized oil yearly

 Goitrogens being ingested should be stopped.

-In other instances, suppression of the hypothalamic-pituitary axis with thyroid hormone blocks TSH production (and hence stimulation of the thyroid).
-Moderate doses of l-thyroxine (100 to 150 mcg orally once a day depending on the serum TSH) are useful in younger patients to reduce the serum TSH to the low-normal range.
+In other instances, suppression of the hypothalamic-pituitary axis with thyroid hormone blocks thyroid-stimulating hormone (TSH) production (and hence stimulation of the thyroid).
+Moderate doses of L-thyroxine (100 to 150 mcg orally once a day depending on the serum TSH) are useful in younger patients to reduce the serum TSH to the low-normal range.

 Large goiters occasionally require surgery or iodine-131 to shrink the gland enough to prevent interference with respiration or swallowing or to correct cosmetic problems.

 When the cause is iodine deficiency, iodine supplementation is effective treatment.

 Blocking thyroid-stimulating hormone production by giving L-thyroxine is useful in younger patients to halt stimulation of the thyroid and shrink the goiter.

 Surgery or iodine-131 may be needed for large goiters.